AI-Commandos/RAGMeUp/README.md

 4. **Logs Status:**

    - Logs all significant steps, including the number of records successfully uploaded or any server responses.

+#### Reasoning for specific use-case of topics and quotes

+The use-case of GraphRAG is developed on a dataset that consists of customer feedback data, collected through an NPS (Net Promoter Score) survey.
+It aims to use detected topics in the customer feedback to pinpoint recurring issues.
+It includes the following elements:

+1. *Quote of the Feedback*:
+   Customers’ responses to the follow-up question:
+   "Please tell us more about why you wouldn’t recommend [Organization]."
+   These responses provide qualitative insights into customer satisfaction and dissatisfaction.

+2. *Topics Detected in the Quote*:
+   Automatically identified themes or topics in the feedback, such as 'Relieving of concerns', or 'Relationship with your point of contact'.
+Topics are derived using natural language processing (NLP) and help cluster feedback for actionable analysis.

 #### 2. `add_document_to_graphdb`